 - When filled, release the trigger before pulling the gun away to avoid a mess.

-- If you notice caulk has oozed out of the crack, use the putty knife to push it back in.
+- If you notice the caulk has oozed out of the crack, use the putty knife to push it back in.

-- To seal air leaks in the window railing or the window sill, you’ll need weatherstripping and a tape measure.
+To seal air leaks in the window railing or the window sill, you’ll need weatherstripping and a tape measure.
 Be sure to inspect how big the width of the gap is so you can buy appropriately sized weatherstripping.

 - Start by cleaning the area with soap and water to make sure the weatherstripping sticks well.
-Then let it dry.

 - Measure the window width and cut the weatherstripping accordingly.
-If you are applying weatherstripping to the rail.

-- If the leak is coming from the railing, start by opening the window and applying the weather stripping to the railing area.
-Then simply close the window and use one of the above tests to see if the leak is fixed.
+- If the leak is coming from the railing, open the window and apply the weatherstripping to the railing area.

 - If the leak is coming from the window sill, open the window and apply the weatherstrip to the bottom of the window sill.
-Again, use one of the above tests to make sure the sill is fixed.

 It’s important to remember that these are only temporary fixes.
 The root of the issue is likely the window itself.
 Luckily, Window World has you covered.